-"To learn a language is to have one more window from which to look at the world." chinese proverb
+"to learn a language is to have one more window from which to look at the world." chinese proverb

-Children have weekly lessons in French throughout Key Stage 2, using the 'Salut' programme of study in addition to other resources.
-Areas covered include: numbers, colours, house and home, in town, food and drink, the classroom, clothes and hobbies.
+Throughout Key Stage 2, children have weekly lessons in French using the 'Salut' programme of study, in addition to other resources.
+Areas covered include numbers, colours, conversational french, shopping, food and drink and the classroom.

 Having the opportunity to visit Normandy at the end of Year 6 gives the children the opportunity to apply what they have learnt in a real life context.
 The four day residential allows them to fully immerse themselves in french life, even having a taste of traditional french cuisine: frogs legs and snails!